Female Oviposition Techniques

 Using this method is especially helpful for Euphilotes ancilla; as females prefer to oviposit mainly on the open flower petals.
 (John Emmel) Please see this video for more information.

-Females from some species of butterflies do not necessarily need a lot of light to trigger oviposition.
-Placing a live fritillary female with dead violets and a nectar source oftentimes works well.
+That being the case, you can set up these females in brown bags with dead host and they will lay eggs either on dead host or on the bag itself facilitating the process of getting eggs.
+These females do not necessarily need a lot of light to trigger oviposition.
+For example, placing a live fritillary female with dead violets and a nectar source oftentimes works well.